 The participants of my research discussed their suffering with the legislative body.
 One of the participants mentioned that she fought for a long time to get justice; however, her case was in the court for a long time.
 At the beginning when she went to file a first information report with the police; they suggested she adjust things with her husband.
 After many years’ struggle and with the help from her mother she finally filed a case but didn’t get the desired outcome.
 The case was running in a court for a long time; therefore, she withdrew the case because she didn’t have enough money to run a case.
 There are many other reasons, for example - corruption in the judiciary, delaying a trial procedure, no accountability of the legislative officers - lead to low conviction rate in Bangladesh.
 This makes the perpetrator think they can do whatever they want and this is exactly what is happening in today’s Bangladesh.
+Coupled with corruption patriarchy plays a vital role for women subordination; as my research data concluded that women are making choices to go seek help from the legislative body; however, in fear, under threat and conscious of their subordination.
+It is not just police that have power over these women, but all men and patriarchal institutes have power over these women.
 The crime rate is increasing and people don’t trust the judicial administration.
 If the situation stays like this then many women will face violence in future.

 Recommendations